-Most students who have taken Classics Mods go on to read Literae Humaniores or 'Greats', though it is possible, with your college's consent, to change course at that stage.
+Most students who have taken Classics Mods go on to Final Honours in Literae Humaniores or 'Greats'; some take a joint school with Modern Languages or Asian & Middle Eastern Studies.
+The end of Mods is also a moment when it may be possible to move to a different course, with the consent of your college and the receiving faculty; they are likely to make any such move conditional upon a good performance in the examination.
 If you are thinking of this, discuss it with your tutor and try to make up your mind at an early stage.
 The last term of Mods, when you are preoccupied with examinations and swamped with revision, is a bad time to decide anything at all, especially anything which involves a judgement on your enthusiasm for continuing with the subject.

 Assuming you go on to Greats, you will find a wealth of options before you, of which you will select eight.
-You will probably be asked to a meeting early in your Mods term (or earlier) to discuss Greats options.
-Some colleges may expect you to make all your choices at that stage; all colleges will want you to be firm at least about the options you will be taking during the first few terms of Greats.
+You will probably be asked to a meeting early in your Mods term to discuss Greats options.
+In addition, the Joint Consultative Committee organizes an Options Fair early in the Mods term at which you can discuss options with some of those tutors who teach them.
+Some colleges may expect you to make all your choices at this stage; all colleges will want you to be firm at least about the options you will be taking during the first few terms of Greats.

-A separate Handbook is provided for Greats, and you will be sent a copy of this during your Mods term.
+A separate handbook is provided for Greats, which will be published midway through your first year.
 The most up-to-date version of the Greats Handbook is available on the Faculty website.